redooor/redminportal/README.md

 1. Menu view can be controlled via config/menu.php file.
 2. Uploaded image size can be controlled via config/image.php file.
 3. Translation capability can be turned on via config/translation.php file.

+# Upgrade Guide

+## Upgrading to v0.1.4 from <= v0.1.3

+Version 0.1.4 removes the unique index of "name" column from "categories" table.
+Run the following commands in a terminal to perform database migration for Redminportal:

+For users, run:

+        ?> php artisan migrate --package=redooor/redminportal

+For contributors, run:

+        ?> php artisan migrate --bench=redooor/redminportal